commercialhaskell/stack/doc/azure_ci.md

 ## Infrastructure

 Note that you need atleast one agent to build your code.
-You can specify which virtual image you want to choose using the config:
+You can specify which virtual image you want to choose using this configuration:

 ``` yaml
 pool: